 How to prove exposure to Agent Orange

-To prove exposure to Agent Orange, you must have evidence that you served in one of the locations listed above at the specified times or you must have evidence you were exposed elsewhere.
-Veterans can find the locations and dates of their service on their discharge papers, or DD214.
+To prove exposure to Agent Orange, you must have evidence that you served in one of the locations listed above during the specified timeframes, or you must have evidence you were exposed elsewhere.
+Veterans can find the locations and dates of their service in their military records.

 If you develop one of the conditions listed above and can prove you were exposed to Agent Orange, the VA should presume the condition is related to your exposure.